Cognoscan/condense_db/query.md

 	equal, as actual implementations will likely fail to follow this.
 - Binary data: simple binary comparison.
 Shorter byte sequences are always less than longer sequences.
-- Array, Object, Hash, Identity, Signature, Lockbox: Always evaluate as false.
 - Timestamp: standard integer ordering.
 Assume nanoseconds is zero if it is not present.

 ### Bit Operators ###

 These allow for checking specific bits, treating the field as a binary array.
-They are only capable of operating on the "binary" annd "integer" types.
-For all other types, these will always evaluate as false.
+They are only capable of operating on the "Binary" annd "Integer" types.

-Requires that the field be queriable and makred as "bit".
+Requires that the field have the "bit" property set to true in the document schema.

 | Name          | Description                                                    |
 | --            | --                                                             |